 Phone: iPhone 15 Pro.
 Because of course.

-Power bank: Anker.
-I keep my phone and other devices charged on the go with an Anker power bank: either the PowerCore 5K or the 10K version depending on trip location and style.
+Power banks and chargers: Anker.
+I keep my phone and other devices charged on the go with an Anker power bank: either the PowerCore 5K or the fast-charging 10K version (which has a built-in USB-C cable) depending on trip location and style.
 I get most of my cables from Anker too and their 65W charger will even charge my MacBook Pro (in the UK) so I can leave my bulky Apple charger at home.
-You can get 10% off Anker products if you use my referral link.
+If I'm travelling abroad, I use this UGREEN version, which comes with UK, European and US plugs.
+You can get 10% off on the Anker website if you use my referral link.

 eSIM: Airalo.
 I started looking into eSIMs after my mobile phone provider stopped offering free data roaming.
 With an eSIM ('embedded SIM'), instead of having a physical SIM card, you add the information to your phone digitally, usually by scanning a QR code.
 This solved two issues for me: 1) it's more secure (no need to hand over your phone to get the new SIM installed) and 2) you can keep your existing SIM in the phone and still get calls and messages to your old number without being charged for data roaming (NB you'll need to set this up carefully but most eSIM companies have how to-guides).

 I've used Airalo so far in Indonesia, Malaysia, Greece and Portugal and had a very good experience.
 Yes, local physical SIMs tend to be cheaper but aren't as convenient.
 You can also buy regional eSIMs, which are helpful if you are travelling to multiple countries within Asia, say.
 I usually purchase the SIM from the Airalo app at home and then activate it on arrival at my destination.
-We both get $3 if you sign up using my referral code, REBECC3024.
+Sign up using my referral code, REBECC3024, to get $3 off.

 Camera: Olympus OM-D E-M5 Mark III (pictured below), my primary camera, and one I would highly recommend for its combination of excellent image quality and compact size.
 You can still find it online, but Olympus is now OM System and the OM-5 is the new version.
-I usually use it with the 12-45 mm F4 PRO compact zoom lens and the 20 mm F1.4 PRO prime lens (pictured below).
-I also still take many photos on my excellent compact Canon G7 X Mark II and my iPhone 12 Pro.
+I usually use it with the 12-45 mm F4 PRO compact zoom lens and the 20 mm F1.4 PRO prime lens (pictured below) for the perfect compact but quality travel set-up.
+I also still take many photos on my excellent compact Canon G7 X and my iPhone 15 Pro.

-I used the Nikon Coolpix W300 as my underwater camera but it broke in Madeira after nine years of use.
-I replaced it with OM System's Tough TG-7, which I used for the first time in Thailand in late 2023, and I was impressed with the image quality during my snorkelling expeditions around Ko Rok, Ko Haa and Ko Phi Phi.
+My current underwater camera is OM System's Tough TG-7, which I used for the first time in Thailand in late 2023, and I was impressed with the image quality during my snorkelling expeditions around Ko Rok, Ko Haa and Ko Phi Phi.

 Other travel essentials